16 Church Hill

 To this day people report seeing the apparition of the chief eternally wandering the shores of the pond.

-He is said to hate the living and is known for reaching up for the depths and grabbing those swimming above dragging them down to their watery deaths.
+He is said to hate the living and is known for reaching up from the depths and grabbing those swimming above dragging them down to their watery deaths.

 Ghostly hands are also said to reach right out of the pond and grabbing people on the shore to drag them to their deaths.